daronphang/programming-resources/_python/frameworks-libraries/flask/databases/sqlalchemy.md

+## Why not to use ORM

+- Performance
+- Not language agnostic
+- Not losing touch with raw SQL and learning how to build strings

+- Tedious and prone to bugs
+- Not database agnostic as each DB has their own dialects
+- Easier to perform migrations

 ### Retrieving Entries from Database

 Can use Flask-SQLAlchemy, an extension that simplifies the use of SQLAlchemy inside Flask applications.
 A powerful relational database